-- Owner record type: In a CHAIN set, for example, BINILOAD automatically creates an empty set occurrence for each owner record stored. - Member record type of one or more sets: You must specify with the INSERT statement (see section "Statements for BINILOAD" on page 151) into which sets BINILOAD is to insert the records.
+- Owner record type: In a CHAIN set, for example, BINILOAD automatically creates an empty set occurrence for each owner record stored. - Member record type of one or more sets: You must specify with the INSERT statement (see section "Statements for BINILOAD") into which sets BINILOAD is to insert the records.